All Victorian businesses and trustees must lodge unclaimed money annually.

-An amount is not unclaimed money if a business knows or has reason to believe that the owner wishes for the business to continue holding that amount.
+Money is not considered to be unclaimed if a business knows, or has reason to believe, that the owner wishes the business to continue holding it.
 This includes amounts held on trust.

-A business is not required to pay an amount of unclaimed money to us if the amount (principal and interest) legally payable to an owner is less than $20.
+A business is not required to pay an amount of unclaimed money to us if the amount legally payable to an owner is less than $20.

 However, a business may elect to aggregate those amounts and pay them to us, as long as each of the amounts is legally payable to the same owner and has remained unpaid for 12 months or more as at 1 March of the current year.